Récap'IT: Real or fake cyberattack, are you testing?

 Linkedin Melanie Lebrun

-Every month, I send you my discoveries and analyses of IT news.
+Every month I send you my discoveries, my analysis on IT news.

 I do a lot of monitoring and I share it all!

 About me?
 I have an unquenchable thirst for learning!
-I'd rather read a book 100 times than see a movie.
+I'd rather read a book 100 times than watch a movie.
 I'm a fan of HP đŸ§™đŸŒ.

-I run and rollerblade as a team sport (don't look it up, it's dangerous).
+I do running and collective sport roller (don't look for it, it's dangerous).